Appealing a CIS penalty - what counts as a reasonable excuse

 If you made no payments to subcontractors during a tax month but failed to file a nil return, you still face penalties.
 HMRC does not know you had nothing to report - they assume you have failed to file.

-From April 2026: Nil return requirements are being re-imposed more strictly.
-If you are registered as a CIS contractor, you must file a return every month unless you have requested inactivity.
+Since 6 April 2026 (SI 2026/289): Nil return requirements apply strictly.
+If you are registered as a CIS contractor, you must file a return every month - including a nil return - unless you have requested inactivity or otherwise notified HMRC in advance.

 You can appeal a CIS late filing penalty if you have a "reasonable excuse".
 However, HMRC has strict criteria for what counts as reasonable.